mrclapham/react-es6-appseed/README.md

 ## the Redux checklist

-Redux checklist:

 Redux has a load of moving parts - it makes the plumbing of your app simpler but you have a few steps to remember.
 To help with this here is a checklist.
 I'd highly reccommend Atul Gawande's excellent [The Checklist Maifesto](http://atulgawande.com/book/the-checklist-manifesto/)

-So here we go - you want to do something in your app the makes a th
+So here we go – you want to do something in your app to change the state of a reducer and, therefore, the state of the App.

-## 1. create an action
+### 1: create an action
-1.1: write test - you only need to test the ‘action.type’ and ‘action.payload’
+**1.1** write test - you only need to test the ‘action.type’ and ‘action.payload’

-1.2 write the action, like this:
+**1.2** write the action, like this:

 ```
 export const updateStuff = (value) => {